jenridunn/bing-images-search-and-download/README.md

 <br>
 <br>
 <i>image_count</i>:
 The number of images to return in the response.
 The actual number delivered may be less than requested.
-The default is 35.
 The maximum value is 150.
 <br>
 <i>image_min_width</i>: Filter images that have a width that is greater than or equal to the specified width.
 Specify the width in pixels.
 <br>